gooaah/pycqg/README.md

 Last loss function: 0.0
 ```

 `rand_1.cif` is a random carbon structure.
-The shortest C-C distance is 1.97 A, which larger than the typical C-C bond length.
+The shortest C-C distance is 1.97 A, which is larger than the typical C-C bond length.
 In `testopt.py`, coordination numbers of all the atoms are set as 4.
 The newly generated file `end.vasp` is the final structure, in which all the coordination numbers become 4 after optimization.

 ## Citations
 If you are referencing Pycqg in a publication, please cite the following paper: